Emmbrik/A-Psyck-Website/README.md

-A website for Calculating Pnl Margins
+A website for Calculating PnL Margins for Trades

 --Still in progress, stay close!